VangelisP/org.project60.banking/docs/create-xml-importer.md

 ### Probe

 The Probe attribute, although it's considered *optional*, is mainly used as a validator for the XML file that you are importing.
 If and when specified, it's like asking CiviBanking: Does the file that I am currently importing has this line ?

 If yes, it's valid and proceed to the rules.
 If no, discard and return.

 In this specific example, since we present the 'probe' attribute, we specify that we're looking for the string: `camt:BkToCstmrStmt/camt:GrpHdr/camt:MsgId` .
 If that string is identified, importer will proceed.
+If not, it will simply bail-out.

 ## Rules / Subrules (set of actions)